 Now that we’ve covered the box jelly, why not give a moment to talk about a few other jellyfish species?
 The cauliflower jellyfish, named for the strange, white spots on its “head”, is a large oceanic species in the Atlantic ocean.
 They’re a culinary delicacy in China and Japan, and are also treasured for their medicinal properties.
 The black sea nettle species is one of the most beautiful jellyfish.
 Despite its name, it’s actually a vibrant red color.
 Found in the Pacific ocean near Southern California, its arms can be upwards of 20 feet long and its stinging tentacles extend to 25 feet long.
 The largest currently known jellyfish species is the lion’s mane jellyfish.
 It’s able to grow six and a half feet long.
 It’s name comes from the hundreds of thin red tentacles that are divided into eight clusters on its bottom half.
 Read below for more jellyfish wall art facts.

 You’ve heard of monkeys in space.
 You have heard of dogs in space.
-You may have even ants in space.
+You may have even heard of ants in space.
 Did you know that jellyfish have been to space too?
 NASA started sending jellyfish to space aboard the Columbia space shuttle in the 1990s.
 Why?
 Well, to test how they reacted to a zero-gravity environment.
 I’m sure you’re still asking why.
 Well, that’s because of the similarities between humans and jellyfish.
 That’s right, we actually have a few similarities with jellyfish in regard to how we orient ourselves during space travel.
 Both humans and jellyfish rely on gravity-sensitive calcium crystals to maintain our senses of direction and balance.
 These crystal are located inside of the inner ear for humans, and along the bottom of the bodies of jellyfish.
 Essentially, studying how jellyfish react to space travel helped us immensely in figuring out how humans fare!
 Did you enjoy these jellyfish wall art facts?

 Jellyfish are some of the most interesting creatures the world has to offer.
 Floating, water-filled masses that drift with the motion of the ocean.
 Deadly tentacles that have the ability to demobilize grown humans.
 Oh, and on top of that?
 Their populations are growing rapidly.
 How do you feel about the possibility of running into a swarm of jellyfish while out on the beach one summer?
 Does it fill you with dread?
 Maybe you’re filled with excitement?
 However you feel about them, we hope you enjoyed these jellyfish wall art facts!